What Was the Bank Bailout Bill?

 - A requirement that the president propose legislation to recoup losses from the financial industry if any still existed after five years.
 (Sources: "Bailout Bill Summary," Senate Banking Committee.
 "Rescue Bill Released," CNNMoney, September 28, 2008.)

-The bailout was triggered by investors pulling a record $140 billion out of money market accounts.
-Investors were moving the funds to Treasury bills, causing yields to drop to zero.
+Investors and businesses triggered the bailout when they pulled a record $140 billion out of money market accounts They were moving the funds to Treasury bills, causing yields to drop to zero.
 Money market accounts had been considered one of the safest investments.

 To stem the panic, the U.S. Treasury Department agreed to insure money market funds for a year.
 The SEC banned short-selling financial stocks until October 2 to reduce volatility in the stock market.
-For more, see Reserve Primary Fund: How It Broke the Buck and Caused a Money Market Run.
+In September 2008, the Reserve Primary Fund broke the buck and caused a money market run.

 The U.S. government bought these bad mortgages because banks were afraid to lend to each other.
 This fear caused LIBOR rates to be much higher than the fed funds rate.
 It also sent stock prices plummeting.
 Financial firms were unable to sell their debt.
 Without the ability to raise capital, these firms were in danger of going bankrupt.
 That's what happened to Lehman Brothers.
 It would have happened to AIG and Bear Stearns without federal intervention.

 Congress debated the pros and cons of such a massive intervention.
 Political leaders wanted to protect the taxpayer.
-Also, they didn’t want to let businesses off the hook for making bad decisions.
+They also didn’t want to let businesses off the hook for making bad decisions.
 Most in Congress recognized the need to act swiftly to avoid further financial meltdown.
-It became a case of fear feeding on fear, with banks afraid to disclose their bad debt.
-That would lead to a downgrade in their debt rating, then to a decline in their stock price.
-They would be unable to raise capital and go bankrupt.
+With banks afraid to disclose their bad debt, it became a case of fear feeding on fear.
+That would have led to a downgrade in their debt rating, then to a decline in their stock price.
+They would have been unable to raise capital.
+They would have gone bankrupt.
 The rumors and resulting panic locked up the credit markets.

 Second, the government bought bank stocks when the prices were depressed.
 It sold them later, when prices were higher.
 By 2012, banks had repaid $292 billion of TARP funds.
 That left only $120 billion still outstanding.
 These funds were used for the HARP program to help homeowners facing foreclosure.